felipelouza/egsa/README.md

 ```

-#run
+#run:

 **Mode 1:**

+Given a collection of K strings, each one stored in a different (fasta) file, indicated by the file INPUT in directory DIR.

 ```sh
 make run DIR=example/fasta/ INPUT=all.in K=5 BWT=1 CHECK=1
 ```

-Each string is stored in a different (fasta) file, indicated by all.in file.

 --

 **Mode 2:**

+Given a collection of K strings, all stored (concatenated) in the same (fastq) file INPUT in directory DIR.

 ```sh
 make run DIR=example/fastq/ INPUT=reads-10000.fastq K=1000 BWT=1 MEMLIMIT=10 CHECK=1
 ```

-All strings are stored (concatenated) in the same file, e.g. fastq files.

 #options: